 An analysis of current global developments and rapid change in areas that have the potential for an impact on the international business environment.
 Attention is given to the use of techniques for identifying and researching significant issues, extrapolating probable outcomes, and developing strategic responses.
 Corporate and entrepreneurial perspectives are considered.

-The student will complete a PowerPoint Presentation on the approved research topic that could be used in a business meeting.
-The presentation must contain a minimum of 15 content-related slides, and at least 5 sources must be cited.
-This presentation must be submitted through the SafeAssign link in Blackboard.
+The presentation topic is the approved research paper topic.
+The student will complete a PowerPoint presentation that could be used in a business meeting.
+The presentation must contain a minimum of 15 content-related slides, and a minimum of 7 sources must be referenced.